 - Recommend bedrest for 1–2 hours and sufficient fluid intake.

 - Document the lumbar puncture in the patient's file. and check labeling on the tubes.

-- Transport/storage: If possible, immediate transport of the samples to the laboratory should be arranged.
-Otherwise, they should be placed in refrigerated storage (4°C).
+- Transport/storage: immediate transport of the samples to the laboratory should be arranged; optimum temperature for storage and transport is 20–35°C

 |Cerebrospinal fluid analysis|